What Is Willow Bark?

 Who is it for?
 All skin types except those that have an identified allergy to it.

 Keep an eye on: Make sure to use willow bark and salicylic acid products carefully as they can cause irritation and may reduce the integrity the skin’s natural protective barrier.
 A high concentration may not always be best.

 Why Is Willow Bark Used?

 Willow bark like most plant-derived ingredients is actually made up of a number of different compounds.
 It is not just one ingredient.
 It contains compounds such as salicin, tannins, flavonoids, minerals and polyphenols.

 Salicin is the main ingredient that is associated with willow bark extract.
 It is the ingredient that salicylic acid can be derived from.
 Whilst salicin itself is not well studied in the context of skincare.
 It is thought to help support skin cell turnover, exfoliation and may help to reduce the appearance of fine lines and overall complexion.

-Polyphenols are a class of compound that has been link to having antioxidant abilities.
+Polyphenols are a class of compounds that have been linked to having antioxidant abilities.
 Antioxidants help to reduce the damage caused by sun exposure and environmental factors such as pollution.
-Antioxidants work by minimising the damage cause by free radicals.
+Antioxidants work by minimising the damage caused by free radicals.
 Polyphenols have also been linked to soothing and antibacteiral properties for the skin.

 Is Willow Bark Safe?